 - General Purpose AI (GPAI): Additional requirements apply to the provider.

-The AI and Algorithms Qualification Toolkit (AI AQT) is developed in collaboration with the municipality of Amsterdam.
-The source code of the tool can be found on Github and can be (re-)used under the EUPL-1.2 license.
-Among others, the AI AQT is used by:
+The first version of AI AQT was developed in collaboration with the Municipality of Amsterdam and has since been further developed by Algorithm Audit.
+The source code of the tool can be found on Github and can be (re)used under the EUPL-1.2 license.
+AI AQT is used by the following organisations:

 Preventing prohibited automated decision-making